Bill & Ted Face the Music: Box office and VOD

-Bill & Ted Face the Music grossed $3.4 million in the United States and Canada, and $2.8 million in other territories, for a worldwide total of $6.3 million.
+Bill & Ted Face the Music grossed $3.4 million in the United States and Canada, and $2.8 million in other territories, for a worldwide total of $6.3 million which was a significant box office failure against a $25 million budget largely attributed to the films forced limited release due to the COVID-19 pandemic.

 The film grossed $400,000 from 1,007 theaters in its first day, and went on to debut to $1.1 million, finishing third at the box office.
 That same weekend, it was the top-rented film on FandangoNow, Apple TV, the iTunes Store, and Google Play.
 Fandango also announced that despite being released for only four days, the film was the most popular on the service for the entire month of August.
 In its second weekend the film made $765,000 from theaters and remained in either first or second place on every VOD platform, including Amazon Prime, Vudu, iTunes, FandangoNow, and Google Play.
 On September 30, Deadline Hollywood reported that the film had grossed an estimated $32 million from U.S. digital rentals up to that point.
 In October 2020, The Hollywood Reporter said the film was the fifth-most popular PVOD title amid the COVID-19 pandemic.